Senior Software and Systems Engineering Lead with more than 25 years of excellence in

 through implementation.
 Solid leadership and communication skills.

-Extensive project experience with C++ and C, recent project experience with C#,
+Extensive project experience with C++, C, and C#,

 plus additional projects in Java, Visual Basic, and Assembly.